What does hair have to do with school discipline?

 In case you are wondering what this all means… I’ll spell it out for you, in this case, “cultural” and economic reasons for wearing hats or headscarves in school most often apply to Black children.

-This is where the topic of hair comes in.
+What does Black Hair have to do with school discipline?: This is where the topic of hair comes in.

 “What’s the big deal?” you may ask.
 “If kids don’t want conflict with school staff, why not just take off their hats?”